egnomerator/TddWithAi/README.md

-# MY FIRST EXPERIENCE - DEDICATED EFFORT TO CODE WITH AI ASSISTANCE - TDD WITH AI
+# My First Experience - Dedicated Effort To Code With AI Assistance - TDD With AI

-## FIRST STEP - created a new console project, and a test project, and added one non-compiling test
+## First Step - created a new console project, and a test project, and added one non-compiling test

-## SECOND STEP--AND BEYOND - started working using AI
+## Second Step--and Beyond - started working using AI

-## SCREENSHOTS - these document the entire process from the first chat prompt forward
+## Screenshots - these document the entire process from the first chat prompt forward

 - screenshots located in a screenshots directory under "tdd-with-ai-experience-takeaways"

-## OVERAL IMPRESSION
+## Overall Impression

 It was almost like a paired programming session with a highly competent, knowledgeable partner--almost. and this was mind-blowing to me.